polychromatic/polychromatic/README.md

 | [python3-requests](https://packages.debian.org/sid/python3-requests) | [python-requests](https://www.archlinux.org/packages/extra/any/python-requests/) |

-**WebKit 2.14+ Problems**

-Polychromatic may become unstable due to some known issues with WebKit 2.14 and newer versions.

-Ubuntu 16.04 is not affected.
-You could downgrade to the last known working version which is 2.12.

 ## Something not working?

 * Check that the driver and daemon are [properly installed](https://github.com/terrycain/razer-drivers#installation) for your distribution.